Updated 16th November 2019

 Perhaps a deal could be made to trade Andrew for Anne Sacoolas who fled the UK with diplomatic immunity after mowing down a young chap riding a motorcycle while driving on the wrong side of the road, with the US refusing to extradite (news.sky.com) with President Orange Don having said that “These things happen“ and then trying to trick the young man’s family into a meeting with Sacoolas so she could presumably say “Sorry“, with any sovereignty restoring resolve from PM BoJo and Foreign Secretary Dominic Raab tempered by the fact that Brexit Blighty is now so desperate for a trade deal with US for manky chlorinated chicken.

-Next page: Royal family seemingly suggests the Duke will never resume official duties, US DOJ allegedly requests he be made available for questioning and Epstein’s socialite former girlfriend and alleged procuror Ghislaine Maxwell arrested and charged with sex crimes, conspiracy and perjury.
+Next page: Royal family seemingly suggests the duke will never resume official duties, US DOJ allegedly requests he be made available for questioning, Epstein’s socialite former girlfriend and alleged procuror Ghislaine Maxwell arrested and charged with sex crimes, conspiracy and perjury and another woman comes forward to support Ms Giuffre’s version of events having witnessed the Duke’s vigorous “pelvic smashing dancing” at Tramp.